-The Company has recently seen increased demand for its proprietary ORC units.
-As announced on July 20, 2020, the Company finalized a contract with a client for one of these units to be installed in the southern United States during the second half of 2020.
+As previously noted, the Company has seen increased demand for its ORC units.
+As announced on July 20, 2020, the Company finalized a contract with a client for one of these units to be installed in the southern United States.
+The project is on target for completion during the fourth quarter 2020.
 This client has many other facilities in the United States, and there is potential to install more units at client facilities in the future.